Francis Magalona: Independent projects

 In 2002, with the assistance of then FUBU Philippines' management employees Carlo Maniquiz and Nick Tuason, Magalona launched a compilation album of the same name.

 Magalona founded his own record company called Red Egg Records, and a production company, Filipino Pictures Inc., where he served as the resident director.
 Through his production company, Magalona produced and directed music videos for several bands and solo artists such as Ely Buendia.
 His work on Sponge Cola's "KLSP" won Best Rock Video at the 2006 MYX Video Awards.

-Shortly before his death, Magalona collaborated with Ely Buendia and other Filipino artists on an album with the working title The Sickos Project, which was later named as "In Love and War", and released posthumously.
-Both Francis M. and Ely Buendia were having health problems at that time.
-The album's carrier single is "Higante" (Giant), which is about illness and strengths.
-Its music video was released in September 2009.
+Shortly before his death, Magalona collaborated with Buendia and other Filipino artists on a project titled The Sickos Project.
+The sessions were later released as In Love and War in 2010 after his death.

-In an interview, Ely Buendia described himself as a "ticking timebomb" and Francis Magalona as "on borrowed time."
-The album will include a documentary about Ely and Francis, shot by Magalona's very own production company Filipino Pictures.

 Television career

 In addition to co-hosting LoveliNess, Magalona was one of the original members of the youth oriented show That's Entertainment in 1987.
+He was also a co-host of the noontime variety show Eat Bulaga!.
+Magalona coined the word Dabarkads as a nickname for the Eat Bulaga! family i.e. the presenters, production team, and fans.
+Dabarkads is a tadbalik of the Tagalog word barkada, which means "group of friends".

-He was also a co-host of the Philippine noontime variety show Eat Bulaga! as well as being a VJ for MTV Asia and Channel V. He was MTV Asia's first Filipino VJ and remained with the network from 1996 to 2000.
+He was also a VJ for MTV Asia and Channel V Philippines.
+He was MTV Asia's first Filipino VJ and remained with the network from 1996 to 2000.

-He was also known for starring in the second installment of Bagets.
+He was also known for starring in the second installment of Bagets (1984).
 In 1997, Magalona played the lead role in the made-for-TV movie Kamada by Raymond Red.
 The film, a full-length feature shot on 16 mm, received awards from The Philippines Broadcasting Television and Asian TV Awards during the same year.

 He was also chosen by Fremantle Media, owners of American Idol as one of the judges of in the first Philippine Idol season that aired on ABC (now TV5).
 Magalona and his fellow judges Ryan Cayabyab and Pilita Corrales were not retained when the franchise transferred to GMA Network in 2008 with a different title: Pinoy Idol.
 Aside from television, he also hosted live events and presentations.